Green Material Usage

 • 2023: Phase out the use of PAHs (Polycyclic Aromatic Hydrocarbons)

 In addition to controlling harmful substances in products, ASUS also concerns about whether the materials or auxiliary solvents used in the product manufacturing process pose hidden hazards to production line personnel and the environment.
 Especially as process chemicals used for cleaning purposes tend to have volatile properties, prolonged exposure of production line personnel to these chemicals may lead to symptoms such as dizziness, headaches, and nausea.
 In addition to prohibiting the use of benzene and n-hexane in cleaning solvents and degreasing functions during the manufacturing process, ASUS also pays attention to voluntary standards internationally concerning toxic chemical substances encountered in the manufacturing processes of electronic products and keeps monitoring them.
-Moving forward, ASUS will continue to monitor the impact of hazardous substances in the manufacturing process and explore alternative technologies.
-Reducing hazardous substances in the manufacturing process will be incorporated into ASUS' reduction plans, gradually increasing the number of controlled items as part of its corporate responsibility efforts.
+These efforts closely align with the principles of the Responsible Business Alliance (RBA) Code of Conduct, which requires companies to provide appropriate personal protective equipment and training for workers, and to ensure that chemicals are classified, stored, used, and disposed of in accordance with safety standards.
+Moving forward, ASUS will continue to monitor the impact of hazardous substances and explore alternative technologies.
+A systematic approach will be adopted to expand the assessment of hazardous substances used in manufacturing processes.
+Step by step, ASUS will implement reduction plans for process chemicals, gradually increasing the number of regulated substances to create a safer and more sustainable production environment.

 Controlled Substances in Manifacturing